Update from CytomX Therapeutics Inc. (CTMX): A steady trajectory - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Jul 20 when Peterson Amy C. sold 7,463 shares for $1.42 per share.
 The transaction valued at 10,612 led to the insider holds 62,690 shares of the business.

 Landau Jeffrey B sold 4,206 shares of CTMX for $5,982 on Jul 20.
 The Chief Business Officer now owns 30,725 shares after completing the transaction at $1.42 per share.
 On Jul 20, another insider, ROWLAND LLOYD A, who serves as the General Counsel of the company, sold 5,602 shares for $1.42 each.
 As a result, the insider received 7,968 and left with 43,689 shares of the company.